 On Feb.
-12, the Ohio House of Representatives passed a bill 74-22 that would provide workers’ compensation for peace officers, paid and volunteer firefighters, and emergency medical workers who get post-traumatic stress disorder (PTSD) in the course of their lifesaving work.
+12, the Ohio House of Representatives passed a bill 74-22 that would provide workers’ comp for first responders such as peace officers, paid and volunteer firefighters, and emergency medical workers who get post-traumatic stress disorder (PTSD) in the course of their lifesaving work.
 The legislation is now before the state Senate and, should it pass, would create an exception to the state’s workers’ compensation law that currently only provides benefits for work-related mental health problems in very narrow circumstances.

 Psychiatric injury and illness

-Ohio – like several other, but not all, states – normally does not allow workers’ compensation coverage for mental health injuries arising out of employment.
+Ohio – like several other, but not all, states – normally does not allow workers’ comp for first responders or other professionals for mental health injuries arising out of employment.
 For example, an employee could develop depression, anxiety or PTSD from working in a slaughterhouse, funeral home or a high-stress production floor, or even as a surgeon or pilot.
 In Ohio, these mental diagnoses would not qualify the employee for workers’ compensation.

 Currently, Ohio law only provides two exceptions to this rule, allowing coverage when: